 Elephant Freedom was formed in cooperation with a Lanna Thai family who has lived and worked with elephants for two generations.
 The family is glad for the opportunity to transition away from elephant riding to a more evolved form of elephant tourism that provides a better life for the elephants.
 The herd includes adult elephants who used to labor in the logging industry and were later used for elephant riding.
 By visiting this project you are making it possible for these elephants to enjoy a more natural, peaceful life.

 The program is designed to be fun and educational for visitors and at the same time ensure a non-stressful environment for the elephants, giving them plenty of time to socialize and feed.
-As part of a small group, you’ll have the chance to dress in traditional Karen clothing and get to know the elephants while preparing food and feeding them, followed by a short by the river and in the forest.
-After watching the elephants take a mud bath and play together — especially loved by young elephants — you will get to cool off while bathing them in the river.
-The day ends with a bamboo rafting trip down the river.
+As part of a small group, you’ll have the chance to dress in traditional Karen clothing and get to know the elephants while preparing food and feeding them, followed by a short walk along the banks of river and in the forest.
+After watching the elephants take a mud bath and play together, you will get to cool off while bathing them in the river.

 Walk with Elephants